pmavrodiev/ubs-submission/README.md

 In addition to solving the two tasks above we ask you to create a short presentation (not more than 10 slides) outlining your approach, analysis, results and challenges encounted.
 We will then use the presentation as a starting point during our final discussion.

 Please add all documents related to your submission (source files, presentation files, etc.) to the `solution/` folder.
-You can push directly into this repository, however, if you choose to create a pull request, that would also be fine.
+You can either push directly into this repository or, should you choose so, create a pull request.
+You are free to use any programming language you wish, however, since Python is the de-facto standard language for data-science, we encourage you to use it.

 **Note**: Your submission will be judged on a compound evaluation of your approach, code quality and results.
 Note that for open-ended tasks we give much more weight to a well-justified approach, rather than to complete results.